stonezdj/docs/refactor_admin.md

 # Proposal

-We are going to refactor the admin server with following task.
+We are going to refactor the admin server with following tasks.

 1. Remove adminserver container, all configuration related API is handled by core api.